shorepine/tulipcc/docs/tulip_api.md

 tulip.sprite_clear()
 ```

-## Wireframes and line drawing
+## Wireframes and fast line drawing

-You can use the sprite RAM to also draw lists of lines, which we call wireframes.
-If you put pairs of `x0,y0,x1,y1` cast as 16-bit unsigned shorts in sprite RAM and register the sprite, Tulip will draw those lines every frame as the scanlines get drawn, on top of the BG and TFB like sprites.
+You can also use the sprite RAM to also draw lists of lines.
+You can store lists of `x0,y0,x1,y1` in sprite RAM and register the sprite, Tulip will draw those lines every frame as the scanlines get drawn, on top of the BG and TFB like sprites.
 This lets you do fast wireframe-like animations without having to draw to the BG and clear it every frame.

-You can also load 3D models in from standard `obj` files, and set their rotation and scale, which will render a list of line positions for you to sprite line list RAM.
+You can also load 3D models as wireframes in from standard `obj` files, and set their rotation and scale, which will render a list of line positions for you to sprite line list RAM.

-You can choose a color per line by encoding it in the line buffer as the top 4 bits of x0,x1 each.
-If not given, it'll be black (all 0s.)
+You can choose a color per line.
+It's encoded into the top bits of the x0 and x1 coordinates in sprite RAM.
+So each line only takes 8 bytes in sprite RAM.

 ```python
 # Load an obj file into a list of raw faces and vertices - unscaled and unrotated.